Companies can spend millions on traditional BI (Business Intelligence) software, cloud BI services, apps and social BI.

 Pitfall #5: Not choosing a scalable solution

 Options such as self-service analytics are becoming the norm.
 Organisations want solutions that can work with new data sources, and have flexibility and usability from various dashboards.

 What should be married to this idea is ensuring your BI solution can adapt to your business needs.

 Pitfall #6: Underestimating your mobile workforce

 Many companies forget to consider mobility.
 How we consume BI is as important as what we consume.
 You need to make sure you’re consuming the right kind of BI.
 Strip back to the bare minimum of what you need, and build it from there – slowly.

 In some cases, a simple KPI displayed on a smartphone is as useful as a paper-based reports.
 Keep it simple.

 Pitfall #7: fast-tracking implementation

 A rapid deployment is not always a successful one.
-It is crucial that the implementation is not rushed so that enough time is set aside for training to ensure users are given the time to develop or acquire the skill sets needed to use the BI software effectively.
+It is crucial that the implementation is not rushed so that enough time is set aside for training to ensure users are given the time to develop or acquire the skill sets needed to use the business intelligence software effectively.
 Rather than expecting to solve every business problems at the same time, prioritise specific outcomes you want to achieve.

 Our top tip: